Embedder

 Getting started

-The fastest path is a scoping call where we look at the source and target hardware and estimate the work.
+Quickest path is a scoping call: we look at the source and target hardware together and size the work honestly.
 Book a call.